SAP-samples/teched2023-DT261/exercises/ex1/README.md

   	 ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/33b78ad8-a899-41f8-b956-0f645e7792d8)

-You can now continue with the next exercise – Implement the identified SAP Notes in a batch job.
+You can now continue with the next exercise – [Implement the identified SAP Notes in a batch Job](exercises/ex1#implement-the-identified-sap-notes-in-a-batch-job).

-## Implement the identified SAP Notes in a batch Job
+## Exercise 1.2: Implement the identified SAP Notes in a batch Job

 In the previous steps, you have scheduled a job which will identify SAP Notes based on a certain search criterion.
 Now, we will view the results and take the next steps to set up a batch job for Note implementation.
 1. At the end of the previous step, you would have navigated to the ‘SAP Notes Batch Identification/Implementation Dashboard’.
 You will find the job details with a description matching what you have provided in the previous step.